-6.12 Headings.
-The section headings are included solely for convenience of reference and will not control or affect the meaning or interpretation of any of the provisions of this Agreement.
+6.12 16.16 Headings, Interpretation.
+The section captions and headings to this MSA are included solely for convenience only, and are to be of reference and will not control no force or affect the meaning effect in construing or interpretation of interpreting any of the provisions of this Agreement MSA.
+Unless context otherwise clearly requires, whenever used in this MSA: